MR-GREEN1337/agentcosm/Readme.md

 # agentcosm
-## Combine gemini and groq to distribute token usage
+## Combine gemini and groq to distribute token usage -- Done
 ## Reintegrate adk builtin tools(google_Search) and understand utility of bigquery
 ## Improve code agent to be both robust and fast
 ## implement retry mechanism for failed model call
 ## assistant sholuldn't ask itself should be answering
+## Be able to stream agent steps

 Navigating Liminal Market Spaces to Launch Your Mini-Business